MILLION SELLER HIT

 THE SOUNDS OF STANGO!

 Since 1922, the Joseph A. Ferko String Band has been entertaining audiences the world over.
-A participant in Philadelphia's annual Mummers Parade, the Ferko String Band boasts the most successful record in the history of the parade.
-With more first prize finishes than any other band and placing in the top 5 a remarkable 87 out of 95 parades, the Ferko String Band of Philadelphia is a model of consistency and professionalism.
+A participant in Philadelphia's annual Mummers Parade since 1923, the Ferko String Band boasts the most successful record in the history of the parade competition.
+With prizes that include 20 Championships and placing in the top 5 a remarkable 87 out of 96 parade competitions, the Ferko String Band of Philadelphia has proven to be a model of consistency and professionalism.

 From New York to France, New Orleans to Italy, Texas to Hong Kong, and all points in between, the Ferko String Band has performed with its unique sound and elaborate costumes to people all over the world.
 Audiences of all ages sing and dance to the sights and sounds that are unique to the Ferko String Band Mummers of Philadelphia.

-On a freezing 1922 evening, three men were chatting in a local restaurant on Market Street in Philadelphia.
-Through the course of the night, Charles Keegan, Joe Ferko and Walter Butterworth founded what was to become a musical organization unparalleled by any other Mummers organization, the World Renowned Joseph A. Ferko String Band of Philadelphia.
+On a freezing cold evening in 1922, three men were chatting in a local restaurant on Market Street in Philadelphia.
+Through the course of the night, they founded what was to become a musical organization unparalleled by any other Mummers organization, the World Renowned Joseph A. Ferko String Band of Philadelphia.

-From its first New Years Day Mummers Parade in 1923, the band's history of prize-winning mirrors such perennial greats as the New York Yankees and the Dallas Cowboys.
-This internationally known string band and marching unit has appeared in every parade since its inception, recording an unprecedented 20 first place finishes.
+From its first New Year's Day Mummers Parade in 1923, the band's history of prize-winning is unmatched.
+This internationally known string band and marching unit has appeared in every parade since its inception.

-Today, the band is as strong as ever with its 90-plus members ranging from 15 to 80 years of age, playing around the world and continuing the Ferko tradition of excellence.
+Today, the band is as strong as ever with its members ranging from 18 to 80 years of age, playing around the world and continuing the Ferko tradition of excellence.